crukci-bioinformatics/ppms_wrapper/README.md

 1. Commit billing records reflecting said cross-charging to PPMS on demand.
 1. Mark time logs as "charged", after which they cannot be changed.
 1. Store (and periodically update) researchers' Raven IDs.
+1. Might as well store a list of legal cost codes as well, to save checking PPMS on every save.

 The plugin stores Raven ids (and corresponding email addresses), as well as a list of time logs that have been billed, to ensure that they are not changed